Different music invokes different emotions.

 If that’s the case, then why is 440 Hz the modern standard?

-Well, it all started in the late 19th century with a man named J.C.
+It all started in the late 19th century with a man named J.C.
 Deagan.

 In short, the change in pitch would have forced thousands, if not millions, of new instruments to be purchased.
 And you can bet this was very lucrative for Deagan.